 Incidence and mortality rates remain higher among rural residents for two cancer sites in particular—colorectal (i.e., colon and rectum) and lung (i.e., lung and bronchus).
 Because incidence and mortality rates for colorectal and lung cancer are higher among rural relative to urban residents, a key concern is whether rural cancer patients experience problems accessing health care and receiving care coordination relative to urban cancer patients.

-We hypothesize that rural cancer patients have lower (worse) ratings and reports of their health care access and quality, even when adjusting for other factors.
-We further hypothesize that rural minority cancer patients have lower (worse) ratings and reports of their health care access and quality than rural White cancer patients, even when adjusting for other factors.
+We hypothesized that rural cancer patients have lower (worse) ratings and reports of their health care access and quality, even when adjusting for other factors.
+We further hypothesized that rural minority cancer patients have lower (worse) ratings and reports of their health care access and quality than rural White cancer patients, even when adjusting for other factors.